Dashron/Roads/README.md

  headers | object                             | The headers that were provided to the request next    | function                           | The next step of the handler chain.
 If there are no more custom handlers assigned, next will resolve to the [resource method](#resource-method) that the router located.
 This method will always return a promise.

-If the callback does not return a [response](#roadsresponse) object, roads.request will wrap whatever the callback returns in a [response](#roadsresponse) object with the default status code of 200.
+If the callback does not return a [response](#roadsresponse) object, roads.request will turn the return value into the response body of a [response](#roadsresponse) object with the default status code of 200 and no headers.

+TODO: Everything below this line

 ```node
 // Simple example that sends a JSON response